-The easiest way to make perfect baked potatoes is in the crock pot!
-These Crock Pot Baked Potatoes are truly a set it and forget it recipe, leaving precious space in your oven to bake other recipes you’re making.
+These Crock Pot Baked Potatoes are truly a set it and forget it kind of recipe, leaving precious space in your oven to bake other recipes you’re making.

-The crock pot is such a great place to cook baked potatoes!
-Especially if you have your oven filled with other delicious recipes you’re whipping up at the same time.
-Follow these simple steps to guaranteed baked potato goodness:
+The slow cooker is such a great place to cook baked potatoes especially if you have your oven filled with other delicious recipes you’re whipping up at the same time.
+We love crock pot potatoes because:

 What Types of Potatoes Can I Use?

 This particular crock pot baked potatoes recipe calls for large russet potatoes.
 You can also use Idaho because they are very similar.

 Technically you can use any kind of potato when baking potatoes in crock pot.
 But, do note that size matters when it comes to the baking time.
 The bigger the potato, the longer you’ll have to cook it.

 Here are some other potato options you can try:

 - Fingerling potatoes

 Follow these simple steps to perfect baked potatoes in crock pot every time: